Small Town Witch Book 2

-With the witchy Logan clan holding her best friend hostage in a haunted Scottish castle, she can’t trust anyone—certainly not beguiling but dangerous Shea Logan.
-And Al, her overprotective boyfriend, doesn’t believe in magic.
+With her best friend held hostage in a haunted Scottish castle by the magical Logan clan, Zoraida needs help.
+She can’t trust beguiling but dangerous Shea Logan, and Al, her over-protective ex-boyfriend, doesn’t believe in magic.

 Can Zoraida drag wayward Jock back to Scotland?
 And what’s she supposed to do with two men who promise completely different futures?